Thiosulfate—dithiol sulfurtransferase

-Thus, the two substrates of this enzyme are thiosulfate and dithioerythritol, whereas its 3 products are sulfite, 4,5-cis-dihydroxy-1,2-dithiacyclohexane, and sulfide.
+The enzyme characterised from Chlorella fusca converts thiosulfate to sulfite and hydrogen sulfide by reaction with dithioerythritol, which is cyclised to cis-1,2-dithiane-4,5-diol.

-This enzyme belongs to the family of transferases, specifically the sulfurtransferases, which transfer sulfur-containing groups.
+This enzyme is a transferases, specifically a sulfurtransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is thiosulfate:dithioerythritol sulfurtransferase.
 Other names in common use include thiosulfate reductase, and TSR.
-This enzyme participates in sulfur metabolism.